Türkiye Road Trip Itinerary: Antalya to Istanbul with Kids

 Hotel Sahin had an outdoor pool and a rooftop restaurant that was open for breakfast (included with our stay) with a fantastic view of the thermal pools.

-Staying at the hotel in the town had a huge advantage compared to taking a tour and arriving with a group on the bus.
-When visiting the thermal pools from the town, you start your way up from the bottom and hike up to the top, while the tour buses stop at the top and people go down.
+When visiting the thermal pools in Pamukkale from the town, you start your way up from the bottom and hike up to the top, while the tour buses stop at the top and people go down.

 Things to do in Pamukkale